svkucheryavski/pcv/README.md

 ## References

-Paper [1] describes the original version, paper [2] — shows some practical examples for SIMCA, paper [3] — introduces the new version.
+Here you can find some useful papers about PCV.
+Paper [1] describes the initial version of the method.
+Paper [2] shows some practical examples for using PCV in SIMCA models.
+Paper [3] introduces the new, more general and efficient version of the method.

 Please cite the paper [3] if you use PCV in your projects.